derekphilipau/musefully/docs/SETUP.md

 On [Formspree](https://formspree.io/) you should set up a basic contact form and enter the `FORMSPREE_FORM_ID` env variable.

-OpenAI & Google vars only necessary if using OpenAI to extract exhibition & event data from URL's.
-In that case, a Google sheet is used to store the extracted content.

 For cloud deployments (for example on Vercel), add the same variables to the Environment Variables of your deployment.

 ```